tejasvinu/ExaARAF-Experiments-2/AUTOMATION.md

 - `--omp-threads`: OpenMP threads per process to test
 - `--simulations`: MCTS simulation counts to test
 - `--parallelization`: Parallelization strategy (treeMPI, rootMPI)
-- `--nodes`: Number of nodes to use for each process count ('auto' or specific counts)
+- `--nodes`: Number of nodes to use for each process count.
+Default is ['auto'].
+Provide 'auto' for automatic calculation based on `--cores-per-node`, or provide a list of specific integer counts matching the number of entries in `--processes`.
-- `--cores-per-node`: Number of CPU cores per compute node
+- `--cores-per-node`: Number of CPU cores per compute node (default: 40).
+Used for 'auto' node calculation.
 - `--tracing`: Enable execution tracing

 ### Job Control Options